-The Supervisory Board has defined a remuneration policy for the remuneration of members of the Management Board in 2005 and thereafter which has been adopted at the 2005 Annual General Meeting of Shareholders.
-The Remuneration Policy can be found on the corporate website of the Company.
-Certain elements of the Remuneration Policy have to be interpreted with a view to the current shutdown process.
-This shut down process is taken into consideration as the scenario analysis used.
-Given the current shutdown process the remuneration policy is not meant to contribute and does not contribute to long-term value creation of the Company.
-The cornerstones of the interpretation of the Remuneration Policy have been summarized in the Annex Remuneration Policy, which is also available on the corporate website of the Company.
 Mr. Wilsdorf's remuneration includes a variable component.
 The payment of this component is linked to the success of the CEO to shape the shutdown process for the benefit of the shareholders; it does not contribute to a long-term value creation for the Company.
 This success is defined by (1) optimizing the utilization of the assets of the Company (2) disposing of the Company's assets or, as the case may be, collecting the Company's accounts receivable and settling its liabilities in a manner that, taking into account the Company's current status, is most beneficial to the Company; and (3) cost and time efficiency during the process.
-In this context after the Supervisory Board had decided at its meeting in November 2014 that a written bonus agreement with objective success criteria should be reached with Mr Wilsdorf, such an agreement has been concluded and approved in the Supervisory Board's meeting of December 3, 2015.
-Mr. Wilsdorf's remuneration package for the financial year 2018/2019 was approved by the Supervisory Board in its meeting of November 28, 2019 whereby it was established that he had met the budget targets that were set for the financial year 2018/2019.
+In this context after the Supervisory Board had decided at its meeting in November 2014 that a written bonus agreement with objective success criteria should be reached with Mr. Wilsdorf, such an agreement has been concluded and approved in the Supervisory Board's meeting of December 3, 2015.
+After the litigation vs. Telia Company had come to an end, achieving the financial targets set out in the Company's annual budget constitute the sole remaining performance criterion of Mr. Wilsdorf's bonus agreement.
+Mr. Wilsdorf's remuneration package for the financial year 2019/2020 is up for resolution by the Supervisory Board in its meeting of November 26, 2020.

-Without prejudice to Section 2:132 (3) of the Dutch Civil Code, Mr. Wilsdorf has an employment contract with Jubii Europe GmbH under German law.
-This contract contains a notice period of three months for the company and has been terminated in accordance with the final liquidation of the company in early 2019.
-Subsequently, Mr Wilsdorf holds a board agreement or an employment contract with Jubii Europe N.V. with the same conditions as previously agreed upon.
+Without prejudice to Section 2:132 (3) of the Dutch Civil Code, Mr. Wilsdorf had an employment contract with Jubii Europe GmbH i.L. under German Iaw.
+This contract contains a notice period of three months for Jubii Europe GmbH i.L. and has been terminated in accordance with the final liquidation of this legal entity as of the end of February 2019.
+Mr. Wilsdorf had received a compensation for foregoing his entitlement to statutory unemployment insurance in Germany which is not considered a severance payment.
+Subsequently, Mr. Wilsdorf holds a board agreement or an employment contract with Jubii Europe N.V. with the same conditions as previously agreed upon (except for the severance payment, which is under the new Remuneration Policy now capped at one year's salary as included in paragraph 7 of the new Remuneration Policy).